lindseysim/templatize/README.md

 Friends: Teddy Mort
 ```

-Note that line 2 does not render as the reference to `first` is not specified as under the `name` context via dot notation nor given an in-context directive, and the property `first` does not exist under the root binding object.
+Note that line 2 does not render as the reference to `first` is not specified a context and no mapping for `first` is in the root data bindings.
+This could be fixed by giving the `name` context via dot notation or, as is the case in line 3, using the shorthand in-context directive.

 &nbsp;